dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/vignette-images.png)

-And if you can't accept for your images to have a fixed height, maybe let them go wild but make sure the height is cropped and only scaling gradually by 8px.
+And if you can't accept for your images to have a fixed height, maybe let them go wild but make sure the size is cropped and only scaling gradually by 8px.

 To reuse previous code:

-`TODO: Test the code and make a demo GIF`
+`TODO: Test the code and make a demo GIF.`

 ```javascript
 import React, { useRef, useEffect, useState } from 'react'